 The most acoustically perfect outdoor amphitheater in the world, Red Rocks is one of Denver’s most celebrated treasures.
-Make a point of seeing at least one concert there, experiencing Yoga on the Rocks, or hiking around during the day.
+Make a point of seeing at least one concert there, experience Yoga on the Rocks, or hike around during the day.
 Movie buffs should also attend Film on the Rocks, a series of weekly cult classics.
 Everyone goes all out dressing in theme and quoting along.

 Kick it Old School at Lakeside